bradallenfisher/newspeak/posts/the-use-of-steel-in-modern-foundation-engineering.md

 - Temporary corrosion protection is applied to prevent damage during excavation.
 - Coordination with geotechnical data ensures excavation reaches the necessary depth for pile or footing installation.

-The interaction between excavation, steel work, and soil properties determines the foundation’s success.
+The interaction between excavation, steel work, and soil properties determines the foundation's success.

 ## Role of Steel in Civil Engineering Foundations

 The advancements in **civil engineering** owe much to the integration of steel in foundation systems.
-Steel’s adaptability allows engineers to innovate foundation designs tailored to specific project demands:
+Steel's adaptability allows engineers to innovate foundation designs tailored to specific project demands:

 - Hybrid foundations combining steel piles with concrete caps.
 - Modular steel foundations for rapid construction in urban environments.